sovrynn/ecdo/1-ADHOC-EVIDENCE/human-history-remains/README.md

-# History
+# Human History and Remains

-What can history tell us about potential past ECDO events?
+What can humanity's history and remains tell us about potential past ECDO events?

 ## Contents